Entrepreneur-in-Residence

 Past EIRs:

-Scott Case – Co-founder and CEO, Recurrent.
+Scott Case — Co-Founder & CEO, Recurrent

 Investor-in-Residence